July 19, 2018; revised December 23, 2018; June 3, 2021; re-written August 21, 2022

 Paññā Is Not Mundane Amoha – It Is Comprehension of Noble Truths

-9. Mundane amoha is just the absence of lobha (greed) and dosa (hate/anger.)
-The deeper (lokottara) amoha is paññā (wisdom,) comprehension of the Four Noble Truths (which is the same as comprehending Paṭicca Samuppāda or Tilakkhana.)
-If one understands one of those three, one would understand the other two as well.
+7. Mundane amoha is just the absence of lobha (greed) and dosa (hate/anger.)
+The deeper (lokottara) amoha is paññā (wisdom) comprehension of the Four Noble Truths (which is the same as comprehending Paṭicca Samuppāda or Tilakkhana.)
+One would understand all three if one understands one of those three.

-- When one comprehends the Four Noble Truths, one will lose the desire to be reborn in the “good realms” too.
+- When one comprehends the Four Noble Truths, one will lose the desire to be reborn in the “good realms,” too.
 That is the same as “seeing the anicca nature.”
-It is also the same as truly understanding how the cultivation of various types of saṅkhāra (with avijjā) leads to births among the 31 realms.
+It is also the same as genuinely understanding how cultivating various types of saṅkhāra (with avijjā) leads to births among the 31 realms.

 “Kusala-Mula Paccayā Saṅkhāra” In Kusala-Mula Paṭicca Samuppāda

-11. When someone starts following the Noble Path, that avijjā anusaya will be removed in stages.
-Thus, at least some puñña kamma will be effectively kusala kamma.
+8. When someone starts following the Noble Path, that avijjā anusaya will be removed in stages.
+Thus, at least some puñña kamma will be effectively become kusala kamma.

 - That is why the type of saṅkhāra in the kusala-mula Paṭicca Samuppāda are “kusala-mula paccayā saṅkhāra.“ Thus such saṅkhāra may be called “kusala saṅkhāra.”

 - “Kusala” comes from “ku” + “sala,” or getting rid of immoral (“ku“).
-All kusala kammā involve the three “good roots” of alōbha, adōsa, amōha AND with comprehension of the Noble Truths.
+All kusala kammā involve the three “good roots” of alōbha, adōsa, amōha, AND comprehension of the Noble Truths.

 - As we know, puññābhisaṅkhara come under “avijjā paccayā saṅkhāra” in akusala-mula Paṭicca Samuppāda.
 See #6 of “Saṅkhāra – What It Really Means.”